Kilowog: Emerald Twilight

-In Emerald Twilight, Hal Jordan murders Kilowog after becoming Parallax.
-The surviving Green Lanterns recover Kilowog's spirit and temporarily resurrect him as the Dark Lantern before Kyle Rayner and Ganthet restore him to normal.
+During the Emerald Twilight storyline, numerous Green Lanterns are sent to stop the supposedly insane Hal Jordan.
+The very last Green Lantern to oppose Jordan was Kilowog himself.
+He attempted to prevent Jordan from entering and absorbing the power of the Great Battery itself, but is unsuccessful.
+Jordan kills Kilowog, then takes the energies of the Great Battery.

+Some of the surviving Green Lanterns band together as a group called the Brotherhood of the Cold Flame.
+They tap into arcane forces to summon Kilowog's soul, convert him into the Dark Lantern, and send him to attack Jordan.
+When Jordan becomes the Spectre, he convinces his old friend Tom Kalmaku to help correct his sins against the Green Lantern Corps.
+Kalmaku uses Jordan's old power ring to rebuild Oa, allowing Kilowog's spirit to rest.
+Soon after this, Kilowog is resurrected by Kyle Rayner and Ganthet.

 The New Corps

 After the reformation of the Corps, Kilowog retakes the role of Green Lantern drill sergeant, training new recruits under the Guardians of the Universe.
 In Infinite Crisis, Kilowog and Kyle Rayner played a key role in the Rann–Thanagar War and its aftermath.

 In Superman/Batman #30, Kilowog is deeply affected by a force that has turned most of the superpowered aliens allied with Earth hostile against all humans.
-He, or the force controlling him, attempts to violently sway Superman into hating all humans, but a confused Man of Steel does not fall for it.
+He, or the force controlling him, attempts to violently sway Superman into hating all humans, but Superman does not fall for it.
 It is later revealed that Kilowog and other alien heroes are being affected by Despero and an alien armada.
 The threat is swiftly neutralized by Superman and Batman.

-During the Sinestro Corps War, Kilowog was on the front line during the battle of Mogo.
-When the conflict moved to Earth, Kilowog battled his Sinestro Corps counterpart Arkillo.
-Kilowog defeated the villain and removed his ring.
-After the war's climax, Kilowog was seen on Mogo, eating dinner with energy constructs of his family members.

 "Blackest Night"

-During the 2009 "Blackest Night" storyline, Oa is invaded by a swarm of black power rings, that turn all the deceased Lanterns in the Oan crypt into Black Lanterns, who promptly attack the living Lanterns.
+During the 2009 "Blackest Night" storyline, Oa is invaded by a swarm of black power rings, which turn all the deceased Lanterns in the Oan crypt into Black Lanterns, who promptly attack the living Lanterns.
 Kilowog is attacked by the reanimated Ermey, who berates him for not preventing his death, and for saving the life of Sinestro, citing the deaths Sinestro had caused as being Kilowog's fault.
-He also torments Kilowog over the death of the current class of Green Lantern rookies, whom Ermey himself has just slain.
+He also torments Kilowog over the death of the current class of Green Lantern rookies, whom Ermey himself has just killed.
 Gaining the upper hand, Ermey attempts to rip out Kilowog's heart, but is interrupted by the announcement that Black Lanterns' rings have reached one hundred percent power.
 The Black Lanterns are given new instructions to devour the Central Power Battery.
 Kilowog joins the Green Lanterns in their attempt to protect the battery.